July 20

 We start our Bible lesson with prayer.
 Turn to the Flip Chart Prayer Page.
 Briefly review the different types of prayer presented there.

-Today let’s say prayers of supplication and ask God for help.
+Today let’s say prayers of thanksgiving and say thank you to God.

 I’ll start.
-Dear God, thank you for answering our prayers.
-Would you please . . . (insert personal prayer here).
+Dear God, thank you so much for . . . (insert personal prayer here).

 Pass a special stuffed animal—prayer bear—around the circle, giving all the students an opportunity to pray or choose a volunteer to stand beside you and pray.